bouviervj/openhd-kernel/README.md

-# OpenHD Kernel Library
+# OpenHD Client Core Library (Not Official)

 QOpenHD stripped from QT.
+Remains only the core connectivity layer to the OpenHD Ground station, telemetry and videostream.

 This is not an official project.